 "Tell him what?"

-He went outside, chose a chair near the door.
-She followed him, stood in the doorway.
+He went outside and chose a chair near the door.
+She followed him but stood in the doorway.

 "Stay in or come out, but pick one, Dana.
 You'll let all the bugs in."

-"Tell him what!" she repeated sharply as she let the screen door slam behind her.
+"Tell him what."
+She let the screen door slam behind her.

 He motioned to a chair.
 "Tell him you love him.
-You *do* love him don't you?
+You do love him, don't you?
 Because he loves you, you know.
-He is completely in love with you."
+He's completely in love with you."